AxisCommunications/acap-computer-vision-sdk-examples/pose-estimator-with-flask/README.md

   * Firmware: 10.9 or higher
   * [Docker ACAP](https://github.com/AxisCommunications/docker-acap) installed and started, using TLS and SD card as storage
 * Computer
-  * Docker v20.10.8 or higher
+  * Docker version 20.10.17 or higher
-  * docker-compose v1.29 or higher
+  * Docker Compose version 1.29.2 or higher

 ## How to run the code